 To create a solid ground for a more productive show and tell, it is essential to organize it in a supportive environment.
 Scheduling the event is a determinant factor that may influence the efficiency and the joy it brings to children.
 Here are some of the tips that might assist an educator in preparing an ample environment for all children involved.

-The seating must be a circle or semi-circle.
-It is because the child who is presenting gets to look at and speak to their peers in full view and easy reach.
+Space | The seating must be a circle or semi-circle.
+It is because the child who is presenting gets to look at and speak to their peers in full view and easy reach. |

-The language used should always be positive.
+Encouragement | The language used should always be positive.
 The child must be applauded and complimented for their efforts, no matter how brief or minimal their show may be.
-It will help motivate them and build their confidence so that in the future they will be more than willing to participate in the session.
+It will help motivate them and build their confidence so that in the future they will be more than willing to participate in the session. |

-The child should be taught to listen to their peers.
+Mutual respect | The child should be taught to listen to their peers.
 The mode of show or session must always be brief so as not to lose the attention spans of the children.
-The rest of the children should look and listen to the presenter.
 This way, they learn how to respect a person who is talking and have fun at the same time.
-It should be made know to them not to interrupt the speaker.
+It should be made known to them not to interrupt the speaker. |

-Every child must be made to participate.
+Inclusive method | Every child must be made to participate.
 For children who are generally shy, teachers or instructors should come to them and ask them kindly to speak in their seats.
 Another possible way is to let them have a buddy to present with them.
-These ways, the child will be more comfortable since they have a friend who will support them and speak for them if they are not able to.
-To ensure to note that every child is given their turn.
+These ways, the child will be more comfortable since they have a friend who will support them and speak for them if they are not able to. |

-Show and tell can be done once a week, if possible, or once every two weeks.
-This is so that every child will have more than one turn to have their chance in a year’s time.
-If it’s done too often, it will get boring.
-If it is done too seldom, children will tend to forget that they have it.
+Frequency | Show and tell can be done once a week, if possible, or once every two weeks.
+This is so that every child will have more than one turn to have their chance in a year’s time. |

 Conclusion